-There is approximately 40km of trails and off-street pathways in Sooke.
+There is approximately 40km of trails in Sooke.
 The trail network provides significant recreational opportunities for residents and visitors, and supports walking to and from school and the Town Centre.

 The Galloping Goose Regional Trail connects Sooke to the Western Communities and the rest of the Capital Region.
 Walking and cycling trips that begin or end west of the Sooke River must cross the River to access the Galloping Goose Regional Trail.
-This lack of a safe, comfortable connection to the community is a focus of the TMP.
+The lack of a safe, comfortable crossing has been identified as a barrier to east-west travel.
+While a connection between the Galloping Goose and the community has not been included as an action item in the TMP due to the scale and scope of the project, the District should pursue any potential opportunities to advance this project and address this connectivity challenge.